How to Make Healthy Cabbage Potato Parathas

 - Add chopped onion.
-Saute until they turn golden brown.
+Saute until it turns golden brown.
 Add chopped cabbage.
-Saute for 5-6 minutes over medium-low fire.
-Sprinkle a few drops of water if needed.
+Saute for 5 to 6 minutes over medium-low fire.
+Sprinkle in a few drops of water if needed.

 - Add turmeric powder, garam masala powder, dry mango powder, red chili powder, a little sugar, and salt.
 Mix well.
 Stir-cook for 1 minute on low fire.